ENDGAME:

 but my soul remains restlessly unsatisfied.

 I want more.
+I long for more.

 I hope for more.
 I hunger for more!

 All the pleasures and attractions

-of the world fade because my soul knows that yes, yes, yes, You do exist.
+of the world fade because my soul knows

 I have the strongest hope